dinarabdullin/PeldorFit2015/README.md

 PeldorFit2015
 =========
-A program PeldorFit is developed for the analysis of orientation-selective PELDOR (or alterntively DEER) data.
-This data encodes information about the inter-spin distance distribution and the relative orientation of spin centers in a certain spin pair.
-To extract this information, PeldorFit uses a simplified geometric model of the spin pair.
-This model is optimized via genetic algorithm until the PELDOR signals that are simulated for the model provide the best fit to the experimental PELDOR signals.
+A program PeldorFit is developed for analysis of orientation-selective Pulsed ELectron-electron Double Resonance (PELDOR or DEER) data.

 ***

 PeldorFit2015 is the second version of the program PeldorFit.
 The changes made to the first version are:

-1) The ~2 times faster performance (still in order of hours on usual PC).
+1) A two times faster performance (still in order of hours on usual PC).

-2) The design of the configuration file is reconsidered to make it easier and more intuitive.
+2) The structure of a configuration file is reconsidered to make it easier and more intuitive.

 3) All fitting parameters can now have eigher uniform or normal distribution.